 Regular semester hours, Monday-Thursday, 9am-7pm, and Friday 9am-5pm, will resume on Monday, April 1.

-The Circulation Desk closes 15 minutes before the library does.
-This means no items can be checked out or returned after 6:45pm Monday-Thursday, and 4:45pm on Friday.
+Please remember that the Circulation Desk closes 15 minutes before the library does.
+This means no checkouts or returns after 4:45pm Monday-Thursday during Spring Break.

 Do you use Microsoft® Excel to record, store, or analyze your data?
 DataUp is a free, open-source tool that integrates with Excel to help you:

 Carly Strasser, Data Curation Project Manager for the UC Curation Center (UC3) of the California Digital Library, has been working on the development of DataUp since the project's inception.
 She will be presenting a hands-on workshop on DataUp's features, use, and future plans:

 Time: 11 am - 12 pm